Barba-Tech-CO/Paint/MIGRATION.md

 **Prompt para IA Especialista em Flutter com MVVM:**

 **Objective:**
 Migrate the existing codebase to a feature-based MVVM architecture while maintaining the original file structure.
 Perform the migration **one module/feature at a time**, ensuring that each feature is fully migrated, tested, and refactored before moving on to the next one.
 Only adjust the necessary imports, without altering the internal structure of the files.
-After the migration, remove the outdated files and commit the changes accordingly. **Preserve the original names of the features and their components** (e.g., do not rename `Model` to `Entity`).
+After the migration, remove the outdated files and commit the changes accordingly. **Preserve the original names of the features and their components** (e.g., do not rename `Model` to `Entity`). **Do not create barrel/index files** that export other files.

 **Instructions:**